ddejean0117/prophet-challenge/README.md

 In Terminal (Mac) or GitBash (Windows):
 * Ensure that you're running the correct version of Python (see Set Up above)
 * Ensure that you're in the directory containing the file before running
-* In Google Collab, open "retrieve_movie_data.ipynb" and click "Run All"
+* In Google Collab, open "retrieve_movie_data.ipynb" and click "Run All" from the runtime menu
 * The program will produce several plots
 ## References
 * The forecasting_net_prophet.ipynb starter file was downloaded from the AI-PT-WEST-MAY-052824_MTTH Module 8 Challenge files and edited to analyze the data.